bytedance/OpenMM-Python-Force/README.md

 Tests
 -----

-All tests passes in the following development environment
+All tests passed in the following development environment
 - Python 3.9.2
 - torch 2.4.1+cu121
 - gcc (Debian 10.2.1-6) 10.2.1 20210110